Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 - The user logs into their SmartWeights account for the first time.
 - The app displays a prompt for the user to watch a tutorial video.
-- The virtual pet in the video highlights key features of the application.
+3. The virtual pet highlights key features of the application.
-- The user finishes the tutorial.
+4. The user finishes the tutorial and returns to the main navigation screen.

 </details>

 #### Assertions